rosiehavu/withrosietech/README.md

 To me, technology is not a tool but rather an extension of human behavior, one that should empower, not overwhelm.
 Having worked across the product lifecycle, I ensure that products are not only functional, but also engaging, accessible, and built for long-term success.

-When I'm not coding, you will find my [writing](https://omniscient-gate-2e9.notion.site/Ha-Vu-s-Creative-Portfolio-1d0b894888b28002acb2e01651b4eb54?pvs=74), travelling, cooking with mom, running with dad, hiking with tuki, or chatting with my brother Khoi.
+When I'm not coding, you will find me [writing](https://omniscient-gate-2e9.notion.site/Ha-Vu-s-Creative-Portfolio-1d0b894888b28002acb2e01651b4eb54?pvs=74), travelling, cooking with mom, running with dad, hiking with tuki, or chatting with my brother Khoi.

 ## 🌱 Currently
 - Studying Master of IT @ UniMelb